FC Prykarpattia-2 Ivano-Frankivsk

 FC Prykarpattia-2 Ivano-Frankivsk is a Ukrainian football team based in Ivano-Frankivsk, Ukraine.
 The club has been featured regularly in the Ukrainian Second Division it serves as a junior team for the FC Spartak Ivano-Frankivsk franchise.
 Like most tributary teams, the best players are sent up to the senior team, meanwhile developing other players for further call-ups.

+Following relegation of Prykarpattia-2 in 2001, its place was taken over by a new separate club Chornohora Ivano-Frankivsk that acted as a farm club for Prykarpattia.

+After name change to Spartak and merger with FC Kalush, the team played at regional level since 2004 as Spartak-3 or Prykarpattia-2.